Education Fair: How to make use of it?

 For the US, there is US-India Educational Foundation or USIEF.
 USIEF also hosts briefings every Thursday (Delhi).
 A toll-free number 18001031231 is available Monday-Friday between 2-5 p.m with services in Hindi and English to answer queries about education in the US.

 The British Council frequently hosts delegates coming in from various institutions in the UK.
-In November, for example, delegates of over 60 universities in the UK will come together at an education fair.
 Students should know how to make best use of an education fair.
 Don’t go unprepared, and end up chatting with any representative of any institution.
 “Come with your research, have specific questions, the answers of which you have not found on the net,” advises Moneesha.
 “And do carry photocopies of your education certificates and other relevant documents.”

 The British Council (BC) has lists of agents or channel partners on their website, but the British government does not endorse them.
 The licensed partners are mandated to provide only correct information to students.